danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * Later versions of the SQL standard added support for `structured datatypes and XML data`; this allowed multi-valued data to be stored within a single row, with support for querying and indexing inside those documents.
 These features are supported to varying degrees by `Oracle, IBM DB2, MS SQL Server, and PostgreSQL` [6, 7].
 A **JSON datatype is also supported by several databases**, including IBM DB2, MySQL, and PostgreSQL [8].

-* A third option is to encode jobs, education, and contact info as a `JSON or XML` document, store it on a text column in the database, and let the application inter‐ pret its structure and content.
+* A third option is to encode jobs, education, and contact info as a `JSON or XML` document, store it on a text column in the database, and let the application interpret its structure and content.
 In this setup, you typically cannot use the database to query for values inside that encoded column.

 * For a data structure like a résumé, which is mostly a self-contained document, a JSON representation can be quite appropriate: see Example 2-1. `JSON` has the appeal of being much simpler than `XML`. **Document-oriented databases like MongoDB [9], RethinkDB [10], CouchDB [11], and Espresso [12] support this data model**.
     * Some developers feel that the `JSON` model reduces the **impedance mismatch** between the application code and the storage layer.
 However, as we shall see in Chapter 4, there are also problems with JSON as a data encoding format.
 The lack of a schema is often cited as an advantage; we will discuss this in “Schema flexibility in the document model” on page 39.
     * The `JSON` representation has **better locality than the multi-table schema** in Figure 2-1.
-If you want to fetch a profile in the relational example, you need to either perform multiple queries (query each table by user_id) or perform a messy multi- way join between the users table and its subordinate tables.
+If you want to fetch a profile in the relational example, you need to either perform multiple queries (query each table by user_id) or perform a messy multiway join between the users table and its subordinate tables.
 In the **JSON representation, all the relevant information is in one place, and one query is sufficient.**

 ### Many-to-One and Many-to-Many Relationships